immersed-web/inclubit-360/README.md

 TURN_UDP_PORT=3478
 TURN_TLS_PORT=5349
 ```
-A normal setup would require settings the BACKEND_SERVER, TURN_USER and TURN_PASSWORD.
+A normal setup would require setting new values for:
+- BACKEND_SERVER
+- TURN_USER
+- TURN_PASSWORD
+- ADMIN_USER
+- ADMIN_PASSWORD

 The rest could be left as is.

 #### Instructions
 To install inclubit backend and run it on your own server, you first need to retrieve the repository from github.